prikhi/pencil/docs/source/devguide/tutorial/drawingresizeshape.rst

         ...
     </Behaviors>

-In previous examples, Dimension property type is used for drawing resizeable shapes via the Box behaviour.
-However the Box behaviour can be used only in case objects have width and height attributes.
-For other cases that we want to apply the Dimension value to an arbitrary attribute we can use the Attr behaviour.
-This approach can be used for all other cases, not limited to property of type Dimension.
+In previous examples, the ``Dimension`` property type is used for drawing resizeable shapes via the ``Box`` behaviour.
+However the ``Box`` behaviour can only be used in cases where the target element supports width and height attributes.
+For cases where we want to apply the ``Dimension`` value to an arbitrary attribute we can use the ``Attr`` behaviour.
+This approach can be used for all property types, not just ``Dimension``.

 .. code-block:: xml